 Debra’s expertise includes creating distinctive branding, packaging and product design for globally recognized companies in a variety of industries.
 Gift, Home, and Stationery: Esprit Bed & Bath, Karen Klein Candles & Spa; Toy: Hasbro, Playskool, Milton Bradley, Swingset Press, Herrington Teddy Bears, and CowParade; Entertainment and Hospitality: Disney, Hard Rock Cafés & Hotels International, The Cheesecake Factory, MGM Grand Hotels, Hilton Hotels, Luxe Hotels Worldwide, Costume Designers Guild and Leonardo DiCaprio; Publishing: Book design for artists including Mark Ryden and Liz McGrath, museums, galleries and a variety of travel, business, children and trade book publishers.

 Debra founded greeting card company, Vida Valencia, in 2006.
 The company features a line of pop-up cards specifically designed to hold gift cards.
 The Vida Valencia catalog with over 130 items is currently licensed to Jillson & Roberts.
-Products received accolades in the press for ingenuity and design innovation including Greetings Etc. January 2007 feature story and cover as the Top Trends of 2007 as well as Best of Show at National Stationery Show 2007.
+Products received accolades in the press for ingenuity and design innovation including Greetings Etc. January issue feature story and cover as the Top Trends of 2007 as well as Best of Show at National Stationery Show in the same year.

 Debra's design work has been featured in publications including Time, Interiors, HOW, Print, ID, Communication Arts, Identity, Abitare, Process Architecture, Greetings Etc., Gift & Decorative Accessories, Giftware News, and the definitive book, Women in Design 1900–2000.
 She has received numerous awards from the AIGA, STA and other professional design organizations.

-Debra is a published author with her first title Sewing Pretty Bags: Boutique Designs to Stitch & Love, launched May 1, 2015 for Fox Chapel Publishing.
-The title is the first in a series of books for the DIY sewing and craft market.
-She is also author/artist of four coloring books published November 1, 2015.
+Debra is a published author with her first title Sewing Pretty Bags: Boutique Designs to Stitch & Love, launched in 2015 for Fox Chapel Publishing.
+Since then she has authored a dozen craft titles with more on the horizon.
 For more information, visit the publishing page of this site.

 Debra founded greeting card company, Vida Valencia, in 2006.
 The company features a line of pop-up cards specifically designed to hold gift cards.
 The Vida Valencia catalog with over 130 items is currently licensed to Jillson & Roberts.
-Products received accolades in the press for ingenuity and design innovation including Greetings Etc. January 2007 feature story and cover as the Top Trends of 2007 as well as Best of Show at National Stationery Show 2007.
+Products received accolades in the press for ingenuity and design innovation including Greetings Etc. January issue feature story and cover as the Top Trends of 2007 as well as Best of Show at National Stationery Show in the same year.

 Debra's design work has been featured in publications including Time, Interiors, HOW, Print, ID, Communication Arts, Identity, Abitare, Process Architecture, Greetings Etc., Gift & Decorative Accessories, Giftware News, and the definitive book, Women in Design 1900–2000.
 She has received numerous awards from the AIGA, STA and other professional design organizations.

-Debra is a published author with her first title Sewing Pretty Bags: Boutique Designs to Stitch & Love, launched May 1, 2015 for Fox Chapel Publishing.
-The title is the first in a series of books for the DIY sewing and craft market.
-She is also author/artist of four coloring books published November 1, 2015.
+Debra is a published author with her first title Sewing Pretty Bags: Boutique Designs to Stitch & Love, launched in 2015 for Fox Chapel Publishing.
+Since then she has authored a dozen craft titles with more on the horizon.
 For more information, visit the publishing page of this site.

 Dedication to the Arts

 A believer in giving back to the arts and thankful for being blessed with her creative talents, Debra donates her time and art services to many organizations.
-She served on the Board of Directors for five years for Collage Dance Theatre, a site-specific dance company that brings performing arts to the streets of LA.
-She has designed many of the posters, invitations, website and fundraising promotions from the beginning of her career to present day.
+She served on the Board of Directors for five years for Collage Dance Theatre, a site-specific dance company that brings performing arts to the streets of Los Angeles and other cities nationwide.
+She designed many of their posters, invitations, website and fundraising promotions from the beginning of her career to present day.

-Debra supported SEE-LA, Sustainable Economic Enterprises of LA, an organization that supports local farming by bringing fresh produce to seven Farmer’s Markets around LA and teaches healthful nutrition and cooking to elementary school children.
-She designed the logo, signage, menus, marketing materials and interior for The Farmer’s Kitchen, a permanent facility adjacent to the Hollywood Farmers’ Market promoting local farming and nutritional education.
+Debra supported SEE-LA, Sustainable Economic Enterprises of LA, an organization that supports local farming by bringing fresh produce to seven Farmer’s Markets around Los Angeles and teaches healthful nutrition and cooking to elementary school children.
+She designed the logo, signage, menus, marketing materials and interior for The Farmer’s Kitchen, a permanent facility adjacent to the Hollywood Farmers’ Market, promoting local farming and nutritional education.

 An avid architectural fan, Debra has designed numerous architectural tour guides for the Los Angeles Conservancy, the largest membership-based local historic preservation organization in the country, dedicated to the recognition, preservation, and revitalization of the architectural and cultural heritage of greater Los Angeles.

-Debra supported SEE-LA, Sustainable Economic Enterprises of LA, an organization that supports local farming by bringing fresh produce to seven Farmer’s Markets around LA and teaches healthful nutrition and cooking to elementary school children.
-She designed the logo, signage, menus, marketing materials and interior for The Farmer’s Kitchen, a permanent facility adjacent to the Hollywood Farmers’ Market promoting local farming and nutritional education.
+Debra supported SEE-LA, Sustainable Economic Enterprises of LA, an organization that supports local farming by bringing fresh produce to seven Farmer’s Markets around Los Angeles and teaches healthful nutrition and cooking to elementary school children.
+She designed the logo, signage, menus, marketing materials and interior for The Farmer’s Kitchen, a permanent facility adjacent to the Hollywood Farmers’ Market, promoting local farming and nutritional education.

 An avid architectural fan, Debra has designed numerous architectural tour guides for the Los Angeles Conservancy, the largest membership-based local historic preservation organization in the country, dedicated to the recognition, preservation, and revitalization of the architectural and cultural heritage of greater Los Angeles.